vikranthkongara/intro-to-declarative-pipeline/Exercise-02.md

 In this exercise we will combine the simplicity of declarative pipeline with more advanced features of pipeline available via the `script {}` block.

 Scripted Pipelines can be very advanced and contain advanced flow control and variable assignment that are not available in declarative pipelines without using a `script` block.
-A `script` block allows you to insert the more advanced scripted version of pipeline into a declarative pipeline.
+A `script` block allows you to insert the more advanced scripted syntax of pipeline into a declarative pipeline.

 After removing the ```stage('Deploy')``` block from the previous example add two new stages called ```stage('Get Kernel')``` and ```stage('Say Kernel')``` to your pipeline after the **Say Hello** stage: